 - Wipe off your cabinets again and this time vacuum the floor.

-- Paint on two coats of your choice of cabinet paint and sand between both coats, this time very lightly with 400-600 grit sandpaper.
+- Sand but this time very lightly with 400-600 grit sandpaper.

 How to Get a Smooth Finish When Painting Kitchen Cabinets